43:BFI Film Fest 2

 MTV ANNOUNCES NEW DIVERSITY VP AND DIVERSITY LEADERSHIP PLAN

-resident of Global Inclusion Strategy.
+MTV has appointed Marva Smalls as the company's first Executive Vice President of Global Inclusion Strategy.
 Smalls will oversee MTVN's efforts to create a diverse, multicultural and inclusive workforce across its worldwide brands.
 According to MTV, Smalls will continue to retain her current responsibilities as Executive Vice President of Public Affairs and Chief of Staff for the Nickelodeon/MTVN Kids & Family Group.
 Smalls will expand MTVN's partnerships with leading outside organizations.
 "Our culture at MTVN is a rare thing.
 Our employees share ideas, take creative risks and, most importantly, reflect the audiences they serve and what's important to them," said Smalls in a press statement.
 "Diversity and inclusion are as essential as creativity and innovation for success in a global marketplace, and I am excited to build on these core values, particularly as we extend our brands -- and acquire new ones -- across all platforms."

 MTVN has also announced a restructuring of its day-to-day approach to diversity leadership by implementing a new internal advisory team.
 This team will have direct impact on diversity, multicultural and inclusion issues, including domestic and international Channel Management, Operations, Programming, Ad Sales, Corporate Responsibility, Creative, Communications, Human Resources and Learning & Development.